C.R. Bard Overview

 Defective Transvaginal Mesh

-While some patients found relief from transvaginal mesh products, a number of patients experienced debilitating side effects such as organ erosion and perforation.
-Many patients required revision surgery to remove the transvaginal mesh.
-Revision surgery often proved expensive, painful, and difficult.
-Furthermore, the patient’s tissue often grows around and through the mesh.
-As a result, many women require several operations before the mesh is completely removed.
+While some patients found relief from implantation of bladder slings and transvaginal mesh products, a number of patients have experienced debilitating side effects such as organ erosion and perforation.
+Many patients have required revision surgery to remove the transvaginal mesh.
+Revision surgery is often expensive, painful, and difficult.
+When the patient’s tissue has grown around or through the mesh, multiple operations may be required to remove the mesh and repair tissue damage.